cesarcorrales17/cesarcorrales17/README.md

 ## 🧠 Projects in Progress

-- **Conversational AI assistant**: focused on natural interaction and automated support.
-Currently working with NLP and API integration.
-- **Authentication system**: secure user authenticator with strict validation of fields like email, age, and name — designed with a focus on user experience and security.
+-  **GestorCloud**: A complete CRM system tailored for small businesses, featuring a modern web interface.
+It allows client registration, sales tracking, business reporting, and administrative customization.
+Built with Python, FastAPI, SQLite, HTML/CSS, and Jinja2.
+Currently working on user authentication, interactive reports, and dashboard enhancements.

 ---